 Tinga is a classic Mexican guisado of shredded meat (beef, chicken, or pork) in a smoky chipotle tomato red sauce.
 This vegan tinga tacos recipe is made with jackfruit, and I promise you each bite is extremely delicious.

 Tinga in Mexico is a ubiquitous dish, and it is usually made with chicken, pork, or beef.
 It is the type of dish that you could always find as a leftover in any Mexican family dish.

-You can eat it as tacos, tostadas (crunchy corn tortillas), as a filling for quesadillas, sopes, or empanadas.
-It is also perfect for serving it as a main with brown rice and refried beans on the side.
+You can eat it as tacos, tostadas (crunchy corn tortillas), and as a filling for quesadillas, sopes, or empanadas.
+It is also perfect for serving as a main with brown rice and refried beans on the side.

-How to make tinga vegan?
+How to make vegan tinga?

 - Make the sauce

 To make the smoky chipotle tomato sauce for the tinga, you just have to blend tomatoes with chipotle peppers in adobo sauce.
 Use a blender or food processor .
 Yes, it is that easy!